CLI Development Environment Setup

 Run

-pip install --upgrade pip.If there are multiple versions of Python on the host, you can use the command
+pip install --upgrade pip.If multiple Python versions exist on the host, use

-update-alternatives --install /usr/bin/python python /usr/ bin/python3.x 1to select a specific version of Python, wherexinpython3.x 1represents the desired version number.If you encounter the error
+update-alternatives --install /usr/bin/python python /usr/bin/python3.x 1to select a specific version, wherexis the desired version number.If you encounter the error

 Install dependencies

-sudo apt install libssl-dev libncurses-devEnter into the root directory of SDK and run
+sudo apt install libssl-dev libncurses-devGo to the SDK root directory and run

 Note

-The environment variables will be reset after terminal closed.
-Therefore, the scripts need to be run again when you open a new terminal.
+The environment variables will be reset after the terminal is closed.
+Run source env.sh again each time you open a new terminal.

 Create a new folder